pad

 According to the CDC, bird flu occurs naturally in wild birds without making them sick, but infected domesticated birds (chickens, ducks, turkeys) do become sick.
 If people improperly handle, eat sick birds without cooking properly, or come in contact with contaminated surfaces, then they can become sick.

-According to WHO, fully cooking poultry and poultry products (i.e. eggs) will kill the bird flu virus and lower the risk of human infection.
-Also, thoroughly wash hands with soap and water, prevent cross-contamination of poultry with other foods, and clean and disinfect surfaces that have come in contact with poultry.
+Fully cooking poultry and poultry products (i.e. eggs) will kill the bird flu virus and lower the risk of human infection.
+Also, thoroughly wash hands with soap and water, prevent cross-contamination of poultry with other foods, and clean and disinfect surfaces that have come in contact with poultry (WHO, 2009).

 Bird Flu Pandemic

 There have been reports about the possibility of a bird flu pandemic (worldwide outbreak of disease).
-But, WHO outlines three conditions that must be met before a pandemic can start:
+But, three conditions that must be met before a pandemic can start (CDC, 2008; WHO, 2009):

 1) a new influenza subtype emerges;